EyalKatz24/ContactsExplorerDemo/README.md

 The following areas are being actively refined:

+1. **Unit Tests**: The project is currently missing unit tests due to rapid development constraints.
+Comprehensive test coverage will be added very soon for each layer (Data, Domain, Presentation, and Utilities).

-1. **Search & Filter Enhancement**: Text highlighting and search matching logic needs improvement to handle additional edge cases and provide more precise results.
+2. **Search & Filter Enhancement**: Text highlighting and search matching logic needs improvement to handle additional edge cases and provide more precise results.

-2. **Dynamic Type Support**: Lazy loading layouts for larger dynamic type sizes require pixel-perfect refinement to ensure optimal rendering across all accessibility settings.
+3. **Dynamic Type Support**: Lazy loading layouts for larger dynamic type sizes require pixel-perfect refinement to ensure optimal rendering across all accessibility settings.

-3. **Accessibility Compliance**: The dynamic gradient backgrounds based on contact image average colors may not always meet AAA contrast standards.
+4. **Accessibility Compliance**: The dynamic gradient backgrounds based on contact image average colors may not always meet AAA contrast standards.
 I'm exploring solutions to ensure consistent accessibility compliance while maintaining the visual design.

 ## Contributing 💬